Huang-Frederic/Huang-Frederic/Technobrick.md

 ```

 > [!TIP]
 > After the update you can check if the package has been installed successfully in the currently installed packages, make sure to check on which version you start to develop.

+The package is now installed on your environnement, now we have to create the webapp :
+- From your project home, hover the "</>" section of the menu and go to webapps.
+- Click New Webapp > Code Webapp > Dash.
+- In the Settings of this app, make sure the right code env is selected.

+You can now start to develop ! you can use the main.py available on this repo, it's a template you can use as default.

+> [!WARNING]
+> If you haven't defined the assets folder, please make sure to go above at "🛰️ Environnement Variables" section.
+Otherwise, the images and css won't be applied for the components.

 ## 🛠️ Components